comitservice/GRBL/Using-Grbl-Panel.md

 * Mount your work piece to the table.
 Do this in a way that the cutting tool will not interfere with clamps, etc.
 * Jog X axis to where your Work 0 location is.
 Click 0 to right of Work X axis display.
 * Repeat with Y and Z axes.
 * You can now load and run your program, it should have a G54 near the top.
-If not, use MDI to enter it.
+If not, use State section to enter it.
 This ensures that you are using the Work offsets set above.
 (Programs should generally be written relative to Work 0, not absolute positions.)

 # Jogging
 Jogging is a manual operation that moves the spindle (or the table relative to the spindle).
 You jog to set Work 0 before running a program.